forsam-education/cerberus/README.md

 ## Disclaimer

-This project is in a very early work in progress stage.
+This project is in a very early work in progress state, do not use in production.

+## Contribute

+If you want to contribute to this project , you can read the [code of conduct](./CODE_OF_CONDUCT.md) and [conventions](./CONVENTION.md), also check the current issues, and open pull requests.

+You can also simply ask for features by creating issues.

 ## Dependencies